Vekkesind · Tarot

 Why Proper Storage Matters

 Cards are made from paper, sometimes with a light laminate coating.
 Without protection, they curl, fade, or absorb moisture from the air.
 Many readers also believe that cards hold energetic impressions from each reading session.
+A poorly maintained deck is, in fact, one of the common reasons readings can go wrong.
 Keeping them wrapped or stored separately honors both the physical deck and its spiritual function.
-A well-cared-for deck stays pliable for shuffling, clear in imagery, and personally resonant over years of use.
-Good storage is simply good practice for any reader, beginner or experienced.
+A well-cared-for deck stays pliable for shuffling, stays clear in imagery, and stays personally resonant over years of use.
+Good storage is good practice for any reader, beginner or experienced.

 Using a Drawstring Pouch

-A fabric pouch is one of the most common storage choices, and for good reason.
+A fabric pouch is one of the most popular storage choices.
 Drawstring bags come in velvet, cotton, silk, and other natural materials.
 They protect the corners and faces of cards from scratches while keeping the deck contained and easy to transport.
 Choose a size that fits your deck comfortably without cramming the cards.
 Many readers prefer silk because tradition holds that it insulates the cards from outside energy.
-Whatever material you choose, a pouch is portable, easy to find, and deeply personal once you begin using it daily.
+Whatever material you choose, a pouch is portable, easy to find, and becomes genuinely yours once you’ve been using it daily.

 Tarot cards stored safely in a protective wrap